FREE shipping within Germany over 29€

 Gastrointestinal balance - How to help your dog's digestion

 To support the intestinal health of our four-legged friends, we have developed special gastrointestinal helpers.
 Their natural ingredients have been known for centuries for their beneficial and healing effects.
 The recipes specifically support your dog’s intestinal flora.
 As a result, our natural helpers can promote digestive balance and restore and maintain your dog’s health.
-The focus here is on our “Gastrointestinal No. 1” from LILA LOVES IT, which can help especially with acute diarrhoea and constipation.
+The focus here is on our GASTROINTESTINAL NO. 1 from LILA LOVES IT, which can help especially with acute diarrhoea and constipation.

 LILA LOVES IT "Magen-Darm No.1"